UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_08.md

 <iframe src="/module5/charts/08/unnamed-chunk-12.html" width="100%" height="420px" style="border:none;">
 </iframe>

-Notes: In this slide we’re dropping the artificial 0 we introduced earlier to bring attention to another important aspect of visualization: the choice of mark.
+Notes: In this slide, we’re dropping the artificial 0 we introduced earlier to bring attention to another important aspect of visualization: the choice of mark.

-So far we have been plotting our timeseries data using circles.
+So far we have been plotting our time-series data using circles.
 This has been useful to illustrate the points above, but it is not the most effective choice for visualizing temporal data.

-By changing the mark to a line it is much easier for us to follow the trend going from one point to another and we can immediately spot a curios pattern!
+By changing the mark to a line it is much easier for us to follow the trend going from one point to another and we can immediately spot a curious pattern!

 What are those repeated ups and down?
 Are those random fluctuations or are there particular days of the month where people are more likely to